 MSD has the responsibility to ensure that all seamen are adequately certified, in accordance with the IMO conventions, prior to operating any commercial or passenger vessel in Trinidad and Tobago.
-Consequently, they are responsible for ensuring that institutions which conduct maritime training in Trinidad and Tobago, including maritime radio operator training, do so in compliance with IMO recommendations and the SOLAS Convention.
+Consequently, the MSD is responsible for ensuring that institutions which conduct maritime training in Trinidad and Tobago, including maritime radio operator training, do so in compliance with IMO recommendations and the SOLAS Convention.
 Maritime mobile services radio operators of stations with GMDSS equipment are required to be licensed in accordance with Article 25 of the ITU-R Radio Regulations and the SOLAS Convention.
-Operator training and certification are conducted in compliance with the IMO recommendations and the SOLAS Convention and its Protocols of 1978.
+Operator training and certification are conducted in compliance with the IMO recommendations and the SOLAS Convention.